 Eligibility criteria for championship awards are defined in the Orienteering USA rules for the specific distance or type of event.
 In general, to be a U.S. champion you need to be a member in good standing of Orienteering USA, and meet one of the citizenship requirement defined in the Rules, section A12.2.

 U.S. orienteers compete for championships each calendar year in a number of different disciplines.
 View the winners of each class under the following disciplines:

-There are also champions of U.S. and North American Rogaine events.
-Compilations of these champions (and *complete lists for Sprint/Middle/Long/Ultralong) have not been assembled (any volunteers?).
+* There are also medals awarded to champions of U.S. and North American Rogaine events.
+Compilations of these champions (and complete lists for Sprint/Middle/Long/Ultralong and Night-O) have not been assembled (any volunteers?).